hereon-GEMS/Cont2SAS/README.md

 Test cases:

 For testing, the SLD distribution of known structures can be generated and assigned, for which the scatering quantities can be calculated analytically.

-Several models or test cases are provided to demonstrate this workflow of testing.
-As a functional test case, an exemplary MOOSE simulation is also included as `hdf` snapshots out of the Exodus file.
+Several test cases are provided to demonstrate this workflow of testing.
+As a functional test case, an `hdf` snapshot files of Exodus file obtained from exemplary MOOSE simulation is also included.

+Following are the list of test cases:

+- Generated model SLD distribution
+    - One time step models (structures)
+        - Sphere (ball)
+        - Cube (box)
+        - Sphere at the center of cube (bib)
+        - Sphere off the center of cube (bib_ecc)
+    - Several time step models (phenomena)
+        - Growth of sphere (gg)
+        - interdiffusion of sphere and environment (fs)
+        - Change of chemical composition of sphere (sld_growth)
+- Simulated model SLD distribution
+    - Phase field modeling using MOOSE
+        - Spinodal decomposition of Fe-Cr (phase_field)

+Test scripts:

-Scripts are provided to generate data and figures related to different test cases.
+Scripts are provided in `models` folder that generate data and figures related to different test cases.
 All cases store generated data in `data` folder and figures in `figure` folder.

 ### Files in repository

 Files in repository: